Quality

 black oxide

 A coating used to add mild corrosion resistance to metals.
-Black oxide changes the appearance of metals and also increases their life spans.
+Black oxide changes the appearance of metals and also increases their lifespans.

 cost of poor quality